 ENC Academic Council Member and Assistant Professor of Political Science and International Affairs at the Lebanese American University (LAU).

-Areas of Expertise: Conflict Resolution and Democratization
+Areas of Expertise: Conflict resolution, democratization

 Professional Background: Makram Ouaiss was Chair of the Department of Social Sciences between 2011 and 2013.
 Between 2010 and 2011, Ouaiss served as Chief Technical Specialist for the Strengthening Electoral Program in Lebanon with the United Nations Development Programme (UNDP) and advisor to the Minister of Interior and Municipalities on electoral issues.
 Before joining LAU, Ouaiss was associated with the National Democratic Institute (NDI) where he held the positions of senior advisor for political and electoral processes, deputy director for Central and West Africa and prior to that deputy director for the Middle East and North Africa region.
 Dr. Ouaiss has conducted parliamentary, political party, civic, election and conflict resolution programs in over 35 countries.
 Also he has worked at Amnesty International and the United Nations’ Education Scientific and Cultural Organization (UNESCO).